stackbit-projects/silvestru-site-f4da8/index.md

       Christ, they say first impressions are important and I can't even string a coherent pitch here.
     content: >
       Look, I swear I've done this before.
-There's many things I can do for money (with words).
-Depends on what you need.
-How about you view my services?
+And by "done this before" I mean write marketing materials for B2B companies.
+It would be clearer if you viewed my services.
     actions:
       - label: View Services
         url: /pricing